-Above: 2016 Australian Mental Health Prize Finalists Photo Gallery
+Above: 2016 and 2017 Australian Mental Health Prize Finalists Photo Gallery

 What is the Australian Mental Health Prize?

 The Australian Mental Health Prize was established in 2016 by UNSW through its School of Psychiatry, Australia’s pre-eminent psychiatric research department, and recognises Australians who have made outstanding contributions to either the promotion of mental health, or the prevention/treatment of mental illness.

 Mental illnesses are common and highly disabling.
 In any one year, one in five adult Australians, and one in seven children aged 4 to 17 will experience some form of mental illness.
 One in three of us will have a mental illness in our lifetime.

 - Mental illness impacts severely on our capacity to work, to earn a living; and maintain close relationships.

 - The average lifespan of people with severe mental illnesses such as schizophrenia and bipolar disorder is shortened by 10-15 years.

 - Suicide rates are still unacceptably high, with over 2,000 Australians taking their own life each year.

 - Suicide is the most common cause of death in males under 45.